aabbtree77/twinpeekz/README.md

 * Self: 36.

 In practice, it is better to have a smaller language with more libraries than the opposite of it.
-Go simply maximizes # of Github repos / # language features.
+Perhaps Go even maximizes the number of Github repos divided by the language features.

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/golang.gif" alt="golang-love">